KenethGarcia/ClassiPyGRB/README.md

      'GRB181027A']

-Now, we will index GRBs durations (using the `durations_checker` instance) to see the dependence of the results with this feature:
+Now, we will index GRBs durations (using the `durations_checker` instance) to see the results dependence with this feature:

 ```python